 An incomplete grade may be reported by the instructor when a student has failed to complete a major component of a required course, such as homework, a quiz or final examination, a term paper, or a laboratory project.
 Students can make up an incomplete grade by satisfying the requirements of the instructor or, if the instructor is absent, the chair of the department.
-Be aware that instructors' policies on the granting of incomplete grade is up to the instructor.
+Be aware that instructors' policies on the granting of incomplete grades may vary and that the final decision on an incomplete grade is up to the instructor.
 The period for clearing an incomplete grade and for changing a grade other than an incomplete or failure (F or U) is restricted to one calendar year from the date it is first recorded on the student's permanent record.